Redth/Maui.VirtualListView/README.md

 # VirtualListView for Xamarin.Forms
-This is an experiment in creating a virtualized ListView control for Xamarin Forms to support simple, fast, templated lists by not adding too many bells and whistles and using an adapter pattern data source.
+This is an experiment in creating a virtualized ListView control for Xamarin Forms to support simple, fast, multi-templated, uneven item sized lists by not adding too many bells and whistles and using an adapter pattern data source.

 ## Sample